Magdalena Fręch: 2024: Major fourth round, WTA 500 title, top 25

-2025: Australian Open third round
+2025: Major third round, two tour quarterfinals

 Seeded 23rd at the Australian Open, Fręch recorded wins over qualifier Polina Kudermetova and Anna Blinkova to reach the third round, where her run was ended by 14th seed Mirra Andreeva, in three sets.

+Seeded fifth at the Washington Open, she defeated qualifier Yuliia Starodubtseva and wildcard entrant Venus Williams to make it through to the quarterfinals, at which point she lost to third seed Elena Rybakina.
+At the US Open, Fręch overcame wildcard entrant Talia Gibson and Peyton Stearns, before losing to third seed Coco Gauff in the third round.

+Defending her title from 2024 at the Guadalajara Open, she received a bye due to being fourth seed and then defeated qualifier Lucrezia Stefanini to reach the quarterfinals, where she lost to wildcard entrant Nikola Bartůňková.

+2026: Mérida singles and Charleston doubles finals

+At the Mérida Open, Fręch registered wins over qualifier Maria Timofeeva, seventh seed Jéssica Bouzas Maneiro, fourth seed Marie Bouzková and qualifier Zhang Shuai to reach the final, which she lost to Cristina Bucșa in three sets.

+Teaming up with Anna Bondár, she made it into her first tour doubles final at the Charleston Open, losing to Desirae Krawczyk and Caty McNally in straight sets.

 National representation

 In 2016, Fręch made her debut in the Fed Cup, playing for Poland.
 Her first match was in a World Group II play-off where Poland played against the team of Chinese Taipei.
 Frech was chosen to play her first match against Lee Ya-hsuan, in which she also made her first Fed Cup win.
 In the next match, Frech lost against Hsu Ching-wen.

 In 2018, from 7 to 10 February, she played Fed Cup in Tallinn where she lost to Melanie Klaffner (Austria) in straight sets, Anastasija Sevastova (Latvia) in straight sets, and she defeated Ayla Aksu (Turkey) and Isabella Shinikova (Bulgaria) - both in straight sets.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.